dotnet/dotNext/docs/features/io/index.md

 using System.IO;

 var fs = new FileStream("content.bin", FileMode.Open, FileAccess.Read, FileShare.Read);
-using var segment = new StreamSegment(fs);
 foreach(Action<Stream> consumer in consumers)
 {
-    segment.Adjust(10L, 1024L); //fs is limited to the segment limited by the offset of 10 from the beginning of the stream and length of 1024 bytes consumer(segment);
+    using Stream segment = fs.Slice(10L, 1024L); //fs is limited to the segment limited by the offset of 10 from the beginning of the stream and length of 1024 bytes consumer(segment);
 }
 ```